microsoft/TypeScript-wiki/Coding-guidelines.md

 # This is ***NOT*** a prescriptive guideline for the TypeScript community

-# These guidelines are meant for **contributors to the TypeScript project**.
+# These guidelines are meant for **contributors to the TypeScript project's codebase**.

+# We have chosen many of them for team consistency.
 Feel free to adopt them for your own team.

+# AGAIN: This is ***NOT*** a prescriptive guideline for the TypeScript community

 # **Please do not file issues about these guidelines.**